reuben-thomas/tp/docs/UserGuide.md

 - You can use either relative (`data/imported_AB.json`) or absolute path (`C:\Users\keega\Documents\tp\data\import.json`).
 - You should use the pathing convention that matches your Operating System for better results.
+- The import function is meant to replace the existing AddressBook data and not for exporting to a new JSON file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Importing a new data file will completely replace the existing address book.
 Hence, you are recommended to make a backup of the file before importing.